 Program alumni have described spending several hours working on their PolarTREC application.
 It is a very competitive process, so it is worth spending the extra time to research the program, think through the essay questions, and have someone proof read your application.

-The top 100 teacher applications are sent to the PolarTREC Selection Committee for review.
+The top 100 teacher (informal & formal) applications are sent to the PolarTREC Selection Committee for review.
 The Selection Committee changes annually and consists of researchers, educators, polar logistics providers, and arctic residents.
 The Selection Committee narrows the applicant pool down to the top 30-40 applicants that seem best suited for the research projects available.
-At that point, PolarTREC staff selects research projects based on your responses in the application.
+At that point, PolarTREC staff select research projects based on your responses in the application.
 When you apply to the program, you will not be selecting a specific expedition but rather specifying your science interests and your polar preference for the Arctic, Antarctic, or both.
 You will also be discussing how this experience meets the needs of your classroom and what you teach.
 These answers will help in the matching of your application to a research project.
 The PolarTREC staff then sends each researcher a group of approximately 5 applications to review.
 Researchers select the top three applicants to interview, conduct phone interviews, and ultimately the research team selects which teacher will participate in their project.

 Please note that the application and selection process are quite lengthy and it takes about 4-5 months to process and select the participants.
 The PolarTREC staff sends out regular emails to the candidates about the status of the selection process.